 How To BLOCK Pinterest Saving ANY Images From My Website

 I’ve never blocked Pinterest completely because hey, Pinterest is free traffic.
 But there is a way to stop Pinterest from working on your blog or website.
 Pinterest states that you can add the following code into the <head> section of any page on your website, and users will no longer be able to pin images from that page:

 If a user does try to pin an image they will be told: “This site doesn’t allow saving to Pinterest.
 Please contact the owner with any questions.
 Thanks for visiting!”

 However, if you’d rather display a different message, you can add a ‘description’ meta tag after the code, and insert your own message:

 <meta name=”pinterest” content=”nopin” description=”Sorry, I prefer you don’t save WebBlogLife.com images to Pinterest.
 Thank you.” />

 Stop Pinterest From Taking My Images

-When you first encounter Pinterest, it’s easy to miss the benefits.
-It’s understandable that some artist and alike, may not want their bespoke works to be saved onto a sharing platform.
-To help, Pinterest provides many tools so you can decide what visitors take, and what they leave.
+When you first encounter Pinterest, you might not realise how good it is for website traffic.
+It’s also understandable that some artist and alike, may not want their bespoke works to be saved onto a sharing platform.
+To help, Pinterest has provided the tools you need to block Pinterest, and stop it from working.

 If you have a question, or would like to know more about Pinterest, let me know in the comments below.